 (1) HPRS may conduct an election by paper ballots or through electronic methods.

 (2) The ballot position of each candidate's name shall be rotated.

-(G) As ballot return envelopes are received at the retirement system, each shall be date and time-stamped, and recorded on the master list of member account numbers.
+(b) As ballot return envelopes are received at HPRS, each shall be date and time-stamped and recorded on the master list of contributing member and retirant member account numbers.

-(L) The process and timeline for a special election shall be the same as for a regular election.
+(H) Pursuant to section 5505.042 of the Revised Code, a special election shall be held in the event of a vacancy or if the board invalidates an election pursuant to paragraph (G) of this rule.
+The process for a special election shall be the same as for a regular election except all the dates outlined in this rule shall be set as appropriate.
 No election shall occur if the remainder of the unexpired term is less than ninety days.

 Promulgated Under: 119.03